aditya-narain/oroboks-service/README.md

 Example of this request: `/users/getToken?emailId="abc@xyz.com"`
 *The content for adding user will be provided in the JSON format.
 Hence be sure of following:*
 `Content-Type: application/json`
-Secret key needs to passed in the HEADER so would be something like :
+Secret key needs to passed in the HEADER so would be something like:
-Authorization:SecretKey@123
+`Authorization:SecretKey@123`

 `/users` : Will add the user specified in the content.
 *The content for adding user will be provided in the JSON format.
 Hence be sure of following:*
 `Content-Type: application/json`
-Secret key needs to passed in the HEADER so would be something like :
+Secret key needs to passed in the HEADER so would be something like:
-Authorization:SecretKey@123
+`Authorization:SecretKey@123`
 // Be sure of case-sensitive for keys
 Data to be passed:
 ```